nexus06/superheroes/README.md

 # Structure
-Project has 4 main packets, 3 of them related with MVP-based architecture:
+Project has 3 packets related with MVP-based architecture:
 - Model: contains classes that play the "Model" role in the Model-View-Presenter (MVP) pattern by defining an interface for providing data that will be acted upon by the "Presenter" and "View" layers in the MVP pattern.